Every artist has their special tools. Michelangelo’s chisel and stone. Dalí’s paintbrush and canvas. Shakespeare’s pen and paper.

 Sennheiser G3 Camera Mount Wireless Microphones

-Lav mics come in very handy when recording interviews and speakers at events or meetings at the office.
-This set of Sennheiser lavs are what we use and have never had any issue with, other than forgetting to bring extra batteries from time to time.
+Lav mics come in handy when recording interviews and speakers at events or meetings at the office.

 Blue Yeti USB Microphone

-We use our Yeti at the office to record voiceovers for a lot of our videos.
-It’s durable, picks up great sound, and is pretty much ready to go right when you plug it into any audio software program.
+The Blue Yeti is durable, picks up great sound, and is pretty much ready to go right when you plug it into any audio software program.
 It has multiple recording settings and is even great for recording podcast audio.

-For scripted videos we use the ikan Elite Universal Tablet Teleprompter, it’s very durable and works great for us.
-Smaller accessories we have kicking around our studio are a set of Matthews Apple Boxes for getting the camera or a person to be the right height and Impact Saddlebags to weigh down our tripods that hold up our delicate lights.
+For scripted videos we use the Autocue 17" Teleprompter.
+Smaller accessories we have kicking around our studio are a set of Matthews Apple Boxes for getting the camera or a person to be the right height and Impact Sandbags to weigh down our tripods that hold up our delicate lights.